jsummers/deark/readme.md

 -o &lt;name>
    Output filenames begin with this string.
 This can include a directory path.
 Default is "output", except in some cases when using -zip/-tar.
+-t &lt;name>
+   Use exactly this filename for the first (and presumably only) output file.
+   The "-maxfiles 1" option is enabled automatically.
+Including the -main option is suggested.
 -k, -k2, -k3
    "Keep" the input filename, and use it as the initial part of the output filename(s).
 Incompatible with -o.